mikeryan/ice9-bluetooth-sniffer/README.md

 ### Benchmarking

-Prior to benchmarking, please edit `Makefile` to change `-O0` to `-O2` and remove `-fsanitize=address`.

-There isn't a proper benchmark mode as such, but you can try demodulating a bunch of `0x00` bytes like so:
+There isn't a proper benchmark mode as such, but you can try demodulating a bunch of random bytes like so:

+    ./ice9-bluetooth -f /dev/urandom -s -C 20

+or on macOS:

-    ./ice9-bluetooth -f /dev/zero -s -C 20
+    ./ice9-bluetooth -f /dev/random -s -C 20

-The channelizer will most likely be the bottleneck.
+The channelizer will be the bottleneck.
 Start with 20 channels and observe the performance relative to real time.
 If it is not over 100%, lower the number of channels until it is.

 If you do benchmark this code, please share your numbers with me!